abaikov/cnstra/docs/frontend/redux-migration.md

 # @oimdb/redux-adapter

+> **⚠️ Experimental**: This package is experimental.
+Functionality is not guaranteed and the API may change in future versions.
+Use at your own risk.

 Production-ready Redux adapter for OIMDB that enables seamless integration between OIMDB's reactive in-memory database and Redux state management.
 This package allows you to gradually migrate from Redux to OIMDB or use both systems side-by-side with automatic two-way synchronization.

 ## 🚀 Installation